Dracula's Dog

-Dracula's Dog (U.K. title: Zoltan...
-Hound of Dracula; original working title: Hounds of Dracula) is a 1977 American horror film starring Michael Pataki and José Ferrer.
-It revolves around a dog who is turned into a vampire by a member of the Dracula family, who is also a vampire.
+Dracula's Dog, also known as Zoltan...
+Hound of Dracula, is a 1977 American supernatural horror film directed by Albert Band and starring Michael Pataki and José Ferrer.
+Its plot revolves around a Doberman Pinscher who is turned into a vampire by a member of Dracula’s family.

 The film's screenplay by Frank Ray Perilli was the basis for the mass market paperback novel Hounds of Dracula (1977) by Ken Johnson, which was re-titled Dracula's Dog upon the film's release in the United States.
 In the United Kingdom, the novel was titled Zoltan...Hound of Dracula.